demonich/Gamesir-T4-Nova-Lite-Linux-Guide/README.md

 <img src="https://github.com/user-attachments/assets/542149f6-fb97-46ce-b17c-a74a179882e4" alt="drawing" width=50%/> </p>

+You will notice that the backlight starts to glow more often.

 Then you can connect to your gamepad via bluetooth or reciever again.

 This works with every [connection method](#04-official-connections-tutorial-click-to-showhide-section-).